oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/Readme.md

-# Custom Key_Value Detection Workshop
+# Custom Key-Value Extraction Workshop

 ### Objectives

 In this workshop, we will go through the end to end steps of creating a custom key-value extraction model with OCI Document Understanding.
 We will mainly:

-* Learn how to train an KeyValue detection model through the OCI console
+* Learn how to train an KeyValue extraction model through the OCI console
 * Learn how to use OCI console, OCI preview SDK and REST API to communicate with our document service endpoints.